Uttam Jeevan Raksha Padak: Criteria

 The Uttam Jeevan Raksha Padak is awarded to civilians to reward saving lives from drowning, fire, or mine accidents.
 It is awarded for "courage and promptitude under circumstances of very great danger to the life of the rescue".

 The Uttam Jeevan Raksha Padak may be awarded to members of the armed forces, police, or fire services when recognizable acts take place outside beyond the course of their duty.
 Subsequent awards are recognized by the addition of a medal bar to the ribbon.
 The medal may be awarded posthumously.

 Appearance

 The Uttam Jeevan Raksha Padak is a circular silver medal 58 mm in diameter.
-On the obverse in the centre is an open hand in the Abhayamudra pose with Ma Bhai above and Uttam Jeevan Raksha Padak below in Devanagri script.
+On the obverse in the centre is an open hand in the Abhayamudra pose with Ma Bhaya above and Uttam Jeevan Raksha Padak below in Devanagri script.
 The reverse bears the Emblem of India and the motto Satyameva Jayate.

 The ribbon of the medal is red, 32 mm wide.
 At the edges are light blue stripes and two green centre stripes in the middle of the ribbon.
 These colors are meant to represent fire (red), water (blue), and life (green).